Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/linux-adding-a-timestamp-to-the-bash-history.md

 source ~/.bashrc
 ```

-Now when we run the history command, we should see something like this.
+When we run the history command, we should see something like this.

 ![History with timestamps](https://cdn.hashnode.com/res/hashnode/image/upload/v1623306580304/ErsXIYVNF.png)